AaronL1011/Assignments/Term_3_Workbook/README.md

 }
 ```

 This function will log numbers from 0 to 9 into the console.
-Once i is incremented up to 10, the middle condition of the for loop is met, and the loop ends.
+Once i is incremented up to 10, the condition of the for loop is met, the loops breaks and continues to execute the code after the loop.

 ### Question 8